 Amplification – Emily supplies her own small PA which is suitable for small halls and churches.
 For bigger venues an in house PA is required.
 Projected images accompany the ‘Into the Amazon’ performance.
 A projector and surface onto which images can be projected is required.

-For international bookings Emily has an electric cello which travels in the hold of a plane and this helps with budgets for international bookings.
-It is also used for festival bookings
+For international bookings Emily has an electric cello which travels in the hold of a plane and this helps with budgets for international travel with a cello.
+It is also used for festival bookings.

 Other Solo Cello Productions Include: